tauself/tauself.github.io/README.md

 Visualizing complex functions is a step towards solving intractable integrals, whose analytic solutions can be used for optimization.

-The first one relates to polynomials.
+The first image relates to polynomials.
 The polynomial's degree is the number of Riemann sheets in the domain and the number of non-trivial coefficients.
 The image represent the coefficients and zeros of the polynomials.
 By considering the coefficients in the same space as the roots, the coefficients are centroids of n-simplices in a hypercube topology defined by the roots.
 When the roots are clustered together, the coefficients have an angular component shown on the x-axis close to multiples of the root angles.

 <p align="center">
   <img width="300" height="300" src="https://tauself.github.io/Quartic.png">